Appalachia Service Project (ASP)

 - ASP Additional Medical Information Form – Complete this form and turn it in on Commissioning Sunday.

-- Volunteer Expectations, Rules, and Regulations
+- ASP Rules and Regulations

-- Safety Manual for Volunteers
+- ASP Safety Manual

 New to ASP or need an inspiring refresher? – Below are some suggestions for familiarizing yourself with the ASP experience.

 - Read the “required reading” documents (see above).

 - Sample the “optional reading and viewing” resources (see above).